 IMAGE CAPTURE

-In the field, Gaillard alternates between an 8 x 10 field camera and a Phase One IQ4 technical camera, achieving an extraordinary image quality that provides an armature on which the content rests.
-This technology allows his images to be reproduced at the largest size the available paper and substrates while maintaining the highest possible quality.
+In the field, I alternate between an 8 x 10 field camera and a Phase One IQ4 technical camera, achieving an extraordinary image quality that provides an armature on which the content rests.
+This technology allows the images to be reproduced at the largest size the available paper and substrates, while maintaining the highest possible quality.

-At every stage of his process Gaillard applies the utmost attention to detail and technique, but it is important to note that this precision is not the goal of the work.
-Gaillard believes such levels of refinement allows the materiality of the image and marks of its making to recede into the background enabling a more direct relationship to the content contained within the frame.
-The confluence of his instinctive personal vision coupled with his commitment to precision produces subtle, ethereal, evocative images that become not merely objects on a wall, but elemental contributions to the atmosphere of the interior.
+At every stage of my process I apply the utmost attention to detail and technique, but it is important to note that this precision is not the goal of the work.
+I believe such levels of refinement allow the materiality of the image and marks of its making to recede into the background enabling a more direct relationship to the content contained within the frame.
+The confluence of my instinctive personal vision coupled with my commitment to precision produces subtle, ethereal, evocative images that become not merely objects on a wall, but elemental contributions to the atmosphere of the interior.

 PRINTING

-Gaillard prints all his work in his studio in Hastings-on-Hudson, NY.
-Before he had his own space, he worked closely with My Own Color Lab in Manhattan and Griffin Editions in Brooklyn.
-Both relationships were invaluable as their expertise helped him develop and hone his skills such that he could confidently produce the work on his own.
+I print all the work in my studio in Yonkers, NY.
+Before I had my own space, I worked closely with My Own Color Lab in Manhattan and Griffin Editions in Brooklyn.
+Both relationships were invaluable as their expertise helped me develop and hone my skills such that I could confidently produce the work on my own.

-In the case of Michael’s particular application, he works closely with his master printer to create a formula to mimic the look of a fine art inkjet paper, which requires attention to a delicate and intricate combination of a white ink base layer, then color layer, then varnish overprint.
+In the case of my particular application, I work closely with a master printer to create a formula to mimic the look of a fine art inkjet paper, which requires attention to a delicate and intricate combination of a white ink base layer, then color layer, then varnish overprint.

 MOUNTING AND FRAMING

-After a meticulous optimization and proofing process in his studio, Gaillard entrusts his prints to expert mounters to ready them for framing.
+After a meticulous optimization and proofing process in my studio, I entrust my prints to expert mounters to ready them for framing.
 Each print is mounted using a pressure-sensitive technique with museum-grade archival adhesives and substrates, always utilizing Dibond, the premier quality substrate.

-In collaboration with industry-leading mounters and framers, Gaillard ensures each frame perfectly showcases and preserves his art.
-These skilled craftsmen share Gaillard's commitment to precision and attention to detail.
-Although less expensive alternatives may appear adequate at first glance, the superior quality of Gaillard's chosen methods is apparent even to the untrained eye.
+In collaboration with industry-leading mounters and framers, I ensure each frame perfectly showcases and preserves my art.
+These skilled craftsmen share my commitment to precision and attention to detail.
+Although less expensive alternatives may appear adequate at first glance, the superior quality of my chosen methods is apparent even to the untrained eye and stands the test of time.

-With nearly two decades of experience collaborating with esteemed figures in New York, the San Francisco Bay Area, and Los Angeles, these teams share Gaillard’s commitment to quality.
-This close collaboration and commitment to excellence with his team ensure that the finished artwork meets the high standards they demand and Gaillard's clients have come to expect.
+With nearly two decades of experience collaborating with esteemed professionals in New York, the San Francisco Bay Area, and Los Angeles, these teams share my commitment to quality.
+This close collaboration ensures that the finished artwork meets the high standards I demand and that my clients have come to expect.